Study Human Bones

 Final cumulative assessment

-The workshop runs from January 5th to January 16th, 2015 and again from January 26th to February 6th, 2015.
-The contribution to participate is 350 EUR for week 1 only, or 550 EUR for weeks 1 & 2 together.
-Students applying for two weeks are invited to spend an extra week at the accommodation following the course free of charge to better explore the region.
+The workshop runs from June 29th to July 10th, 2015 and again from July 27th to August 7th, 2015.
+The contribution to participate is 650 EUR for 2 weeks and students are invited to spend an extra week at the accommodation following the course free of charge to better explore the region.